oceanumeric/juskata/README.md

 ### Use as a web service

-To use `juskata` as a web service, one has to install `fastapi`, `pzdantic, and `uvicorn` packages.
+To use `juskata` as a web service, one has to install `fastapi`, `pydantic`, and `uvicorn` packages.
 Please refer to the [FastAPI documentation](https://fastapi.tiangolo.com/) for more information.
 Assuming that you have installed the required packages, you can create `main.py` file with the following content:

 ```python
 from juskata import Num2Words